Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Experiments

-\paragraph{Evaluation.} We report the common evaluation metrics in machine unlearning.
-Specifically, we evaluate the methods' performance using two main accuracy metrics: unlearning accuracy ($\mathcal{A}_{u}$) on the data to be forgotten, and test accuracy ($\mathcal{A}_{test}$) on the held-out test set.
-For completeness, we also report retain accuracy ($\mathcal{A}_{r}$) on the retain data, which is comparable to train accuracy in standard learning and should not be used for comparison.
+\paragraph{Evaluation.} We report the two common evaluation metrics in the field: (1) unlearning accuracy ($\mathcal{A}_{u}$) on the data to be forgotten, and (2) test accuracy ($\mathcal{A}_{test}$) on the held-out test set.
+For completeness, we also report retain accuracy ($\mathcal{A}_{r}$) on the retain data.
+This is comparable to train accuracy in standard learning and should not be used for comparison.
 In all experiments, we perform early stopping based on $\mathcal{A}_{u}$ reaching a specific target (normally the original test accuracy).
-This allows for easier comparison as the main difference is in $\mathcal{A}_{test}$.
+This is easier to compare because the main difference is in $\mathcal{A}_{test}$.
 Stopping criteria are crucial in machine unlearning to ensure the process reaches a proper balance between effective forgetting with retained functionality.

-As machine unlearning involves multiple objectives, we propose the Unlearning Impact Score (UIS) for easier comparison.
+As machine unlearning involves multiple objectives, we propose the following \textit{Unlearning Impact Score} (UIS) for easier comparison.
 Our metric is defined as: where the up scripts $p$ and $u$ denote pretrained and unlearned models respectively.
 In UIS we average two components: the relative change in test accuracy, and how close the performance on the unlearning set is to its target, $\mathcal{A}^p_{test}$.
 A lower UIS score indicates better unlearning, as it suggests the model has successfully forgotten the unlearn data while maintaining its performance on held-out data.
+Additional results with the MIA metric are in the appendix.